 Indicator title 4.2 The percentage of senior researchers (SRS/SRM+) who are female Definition This is the number of HSRC researchers at senior level (SRS/SRM or above) who are female, from designated groups (in accordance with Employment Equity Act definition), divided by the total number of researchers at senior level (SRS/SRM or above) employed by the HSRC at the end of the reporting period, expressed as a percentage.
-Source of data Research Management System (RMS) Method of calculation/ assessment Count the number of researchers who are employed at the level of Senior Research Specialist (SRS), Senior Research Manager (SRM) or higher, who are on the 'permanent' payroll (1 year or longer) as at the last day of the period under review; excluding the CEO and Deputy CEO: Research, and also excluding staff on incoming exchange visits Of the researchers identified in (a), count the number who are female, according to the designated groups as defined in the Employment Equity Act Percentage: B / A x 100 Means of verification HR data: HR spreadsheets as supported by staff files and letters of appointment Assumptions HR data are complete and accurate Disaggregation of beneficiaries (where applicable) Target for women: This indicator aims to increase the percentage of women among senior researchers (see annual and quarterly targets set) Target for youth N/A Target for people with disabilities N/A Spatial transformation (where applicable) Contribution to spatial transformation priorities N/ADescription of spatial impact N/A Calculation type Non-cumulative Reporting cycle Quarterly Desired performance Equal to, or higher than targeted performance Indicator responsibility Director: HR (for reporting)Heads of research units (for delivery)
+Source of data Research Management System (RMS) Method of calculation/ assessment Count the number of researchers who are employed at the level of Senior Research Specialist (SRS), Senior Research Manager (SRM) or higher, who are on the 'permanent' payroll (1 year or longer) as at the last day of the period under review; excluding the CEO and Deputy CEO: Research, and also excluding staff on incoming exchange visits Of the researchers identified in (a), count the number who are female, according to the designated groups as defined in the Employment Equity Act Percentage: B/A x 100 Means of verification HR data: HR spreadsheets as supported by staff files and letters of appointment Assumptions HR data are complete and accurate Disaggregation of beneficiaries (where applicable) Target for women: This indicator aims to increase the percentage of women among senior researchers (see annual and quarterly targets set) Target for youth N/A Target for people with disabilities N/A Spatial transformation (where applicable) Contribution to spatial transformation priorities N/ADescription of spatial impact N/A Calculation type Non-cumulative Reporting cycle Quarterly Desired performance Equal to, or higher than targeted performance Indicator responsibility Director: HR (for reporting)Heads of research units (for delivery)

-Indicator title 4.3 The percentage of researchers (excluding trainees) with PhDs Definition This is the percentage of researchers (excluding trainees appointed in accordance with the HSRC researcher trainee policy) who are employed by the HSRC and have a doctoral degree from a recognised university.
-Source of data Research Management System (RMS) Method of calculation/ assessment A Count the number of researchers (excluding trainees appointed in accordance with the HSRC researcher trainee policy) who have been on the 'permanent' payroll (1 year or longer), as at the last day of the period under review B Of the researchers identified in (a), count the number who have a doctoral degree Percentage: B / A x 100 Means of verification Staff database (HR) showing appointment level during year under review Supporting documents in HR staff files: Copy of doctoral (PhD or equivalent, e.g. DSc, DPhil, i.e. recognised at NQF level 10) degree qualification obtained from a recognised university or HEI Reported performance as captured in the RMS Assumptions HR data are complete and accurate Disaggregation of beneficiaries (where applicable) Target for women N/A Target for youth N/A Target for people with disabilities N/A Spatial transformation (where applicable) Contribution to spatial transformation priorities N/ADescription of spatial impact N/A Calculation type Non-cumulative Reporting cycle Quarterly Desired performance Equal to, or higher than targeted performance Indicator responsibility Director: HR (for reporting)Head: Learning and Development (for support)
+Indicator title 4.3 The percentage of researchers (excluding trainees) with PhDs Definition This is the percentage of researchers (at the level of researcher or above and excluding trainees appointed in accordance with the HSRC researcher trainee policy and also excluding staff on incoming exchange visits) who are employed by the HSRC and have a doctoral degree from a recognised university.
+Source of data Research Management System (RMS) Method of calculation/ assessment Count the number of researchers (excluding trainees appointed in accordance with the HSRC researcher trainee policy and also excluding staff on incoming exchange visits) who have been on the 'permanent' payroll (1 year or longer) at the level of researcher or above, as at the last day of the period under review Of the researchers identified in (a), count the number who have a doctoral degree Percentage: B/A x 100 Means of verification Staff database (HR) showing appointment level during year under review Supporting documents in HR staff files: Copy of doctoral (PhD or equivalent, e.g. DSc, DPhil, i.e. recognised at NQF level 10) degree qualification obtained from a recognised university or HEI Reported performance as captured in the RMS Assumptions HR data are complete and accurate Disaggregation of beneficiaries (where applicable) Target for women N/A Target for youth N/A Target for people with disabilities N/A Spatial transformation (where applicable) Contribution to spatial transformation priorities N/ADescription of spatial impact N/A Calculation type Non-cumulative Reporting cycle Quarterly Desired performance Equal to, or higher than targeted performance Indicator responsibility Director: HR (for reporting)Head: Learning and Development (for support)